 Employment practices liability insurance: If a nonprofit is sued by an employee over harassment, discrimination, or another violation of employee rights, EPLI can pay for legal costs.

-Are you ready to safeguard your church, animal shelter, or charitable organization with a business owner's policy or another type of commercial insurance?
+Are you ready to safeguard your organization with a business owner's policy or another type of commercial insurance?
 Complete Insureon’s easy online application today.
 Once you find the right policy, you can begin coverage in less than 24 hours.